chiraghalan/Sorting-Visualizer/README.md

 🖼️ Screenshots
 🔹 Main Interface
-📌 Add a screenshot of the visualizer
+📌 Add a screenshot of the visualizer here

 🔹 Sorting in Action
 📌 Add a GIF or screenshot showing sorting steps